Last Updated on: 26th November 2021, 09:47 am

 This brings us to the quality of the ink.
 The right kind of ink will have a creamy texture to pull in a long strand without breaking it.
 It doesn’t build up on screens and provides a flat and even print each time.

-Most importantly, as long as the conveyor is curing well and the temperature is in between 340 and 350 degrees, then the problem comes during flash.
+Most importantly, as long as the conveyor is curing well and the temperature is between 340 and 350 degrees, the problem comes during the flash.

-Because when you deal with a layer on another layer of ink and if you are over-flashing each to dry the layer at the top, the ink won’t bond well with the tshirt.
-And, that is the reason when you take it to the washer it washes off.
+Because when you deal with a layer on another layer of ink and over-flash each to dry the layer at the top, the ink won’t bond well with the T-shirt.
+And, that is the reason when you take it to the washer, it washes off.

-The best way to ensure that you don’t have angry customers it by testing your prints.
+The best way to ensure that you don’t have angry customers is by testing your prints.
 The best test is always through washing and drying your garments several times, just like your customers would.
-You should keep a sample of the lot and put it through several washes and dry cycles.
+It would be best to keep a sample of the lot and put it through several washes and dry cycles.

-Failure in proper curing of ink affects durability of the print, lacks quality and likely to cause dye-migration.
+Failure in proper curing of ink affects the print’s durability, lacks quality, and is likely to cause dye-migration.

-After you have tested the ink and garments, you have to be consistent with your print as well as equipment.
-If you use the same ink, the same mesh count, the same squeegee and other equipment, you should get a consistent print as well.
+After you have tested the ink and garments, you have to be consistent with your print and equipment.
+If you use the same ink, the same mesh count, the same squeegee, and other equipment, you should get a consistent print as well.
 If you change something in the printing process, test a t-shirt from the product.

-Finally, make sure that the conveyor drier has a temperature up to 340-345 degrees to make sure that the ink bonds with the t-shirt.
-Once they bond together, they never gonna wash off.
+Finally, ensure that the conveyor drier has a temperature up to 340-345 degrees to make sure that the ink bonds with the t-shirt.
+Once they bond together, they are never gonna wash off.

-And if you over flashing the first layer of ink, it gets completely cured and that prevents the second ink layer to bond with it.
+And if you over flashing the first layer of ink, it gets completely cured, preventing the second ink layer from the bond with it.